Parameter-Efficient Continual Fine-Tuning: A Survey: Introduction

 \section{Introduction}

 Deep learning models achieve impressive results by scaling their parameters and the data used during training.
 However, these models often require substantial resources, which makes it impractical to update them continuously.
-Although \textbf{Large Pretrained Models} (PTMs) \cite{devlin2019bert,alexey2020image,liu2019roberta} demonstrate remarkable capabilities by leveraging extensive pretraining, which allows them to perform extremely well in specific domains.
-However, when deployed in real-world scenarios, fine-tuning these models becomes increasingly complex and computationally prohibitive, particularly as the number of tasks grows and data distributions continue to shift over time.
+Although \textbf{Large Pretrained Models} (PTMs) \cite{devlin2019bert,dosovitskiy2021an,liu2019roberta} demonstrate remarkable capabilities by leveraging extensive pretraining, which allows them to perform extremely well in specific domains, {their adaptability in dynamic, continuously evolving environments remains limited.} When deployed in real-world scenarios, fine-tuning these models becomes increasingly complex and computationally prohibitive, particularly as the number of tasks grows and data distributions continue to shift over time.

 Consider a medical AI system that must continuously learn about new diseases, treatment protocols, and diagnostic techniques as medical knowledge advances.
 Traditional approaches would require either: (1) retraining the entire model from scratch, a computationally prohibitive and expensive process, or (2) fine-tuning on new data, which often leads to catastrophic forgetting of previously learned knowledge.
 Neither solution is practical for real-world deployment where systems must remain both current and comprehensive.